NVIDIA/NeMo-Guardrails/examples/bots/nvidia-ai-foundation/README.md

-# ABC Bot with Llama2-70b and LangChain-NVIDIA AI Endpoints
+# ABC Bot with Llama2-70b SteerLM CHat model via LangChain-NVIDIA AI Endpoints

 This configuration is an advanced iteration of the ABC bot, originally showcased in the [ABC Bot](../abc/).